 If you’ve made chicken soup for a sick friend or family member, you are practicing kitchen magic.
 And why?
 Because even if all you do is open a can, add water and heat it up, you approach it with the intent to make somebody feel better.
 If you have a secret recipe, add things like garlic, extra pepper and a dash of lemon juice—oh baby, there is no denying you are a kitchen witch!

-My grandmother’s peanut butter cookie recipe turns out delicious cookies every time, firm and short as opposed to soft and chewy—just the way I like them.
+My grandmother’s peanut butter cookie recipe turns out delicious cookies every time, tender like shortbread (as opposed to soft and chewy), just the way I like them.
 Recently I wanted to make a batch and didn’t have all the ingredients I needed.
 I decided to practice a little kitchen magic of my own.

-I was short on flour, but I had some finely ground almonds I’d processed for a paleo pancake I’d tried out, so I added that to get me up to snuff.
+I was short on flour, but I had some finely ground almonds I’d processed for a paleo pancake I tried out.
+I added the almond meal to my flour to get me up to snuff.
 I was also short on butter, so I added some coconut oil.
 The batter seemed a bit loose, so I pulverized a cup of potato chips in the food processor and tossed that into the mix.

 The potato chip magic is one I learned from my best friend’s mother as a young girl.
 They add a bit of bulk, a hint of salt, extra fat, and starch.
 Yeah, I know—but cookies aren’t exactly health food to begin with.